seanlhiggins/dashboard_management/README.md

 - ~Ensure the example query run is a query object, not a text tile~
 - Put some more config options in the top header, dark mode?
 Download?
 - Give list of queries from dashboard for users to run?
 Preselected?
+- ~Make iframe opaque / subdued when the menu opens~
+- Retrieve sample dashboards from current environment